|

 music.
 There is also a wicked lead solo that is reminiscent of old Bathory.
 There is some minimal keyboard use, as well, which

+is used to add to the dark and horrific atmosphere.
 "The Pale Mist Hovers Towards the Nightly Shores" is next, and the old school feeling

 still dominates the sound, sounding much more like 1985 rather than 1995.
 This does not seem to have very much in common with